Entourage poster

 The inciting incident occurs at 12 minutes when Vince demands to direct his own starring vehicle, "Hyde," but needs additional funding.
 Ari must go to Texas financier Larsen McCredle for more money, creating the central conflict..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Production on "Hyde" officially begins with Vince as director.
+This demonstrates the protagonist's commitment to Production on "Hyde" officially begins with Vince as director.
 The crew fully commits to the vision, crossing into the world where Vince must prove himself as a filmmaker., moving from reaction to action.

 The Collapse moment at 78 minutes (75% through) represents the emotional nadir.
 Here, Larsen McCredle refuses to release "Hyde" and demands final cut, threatening to shelve the film entirely.
-Vince's directorial dream appears dead, representing the death of artistic control and the crew's faith., shows the protagonist at their lowest point.
+Vince's directorial dream appears dead, representing the death of artistic control and the crew's faith., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 83 minutes initiates the final act resolution at 80% of the runtime.
 Ari devises a plan: show the McCredles the finished film at a private screening.
 The crew rallies, synthesizing their Hollywood experience with genuine belief in Vince's vision., demonstrating the transformation achieved throughout the journey.